fitchmultz/FireScraper/docs/API_REFERENCE.md

    - Implement proper error handling

 3. **Performance**

    - Use WebSocket connections for long-running jobs
    - Implement proper timeout handling
    - Cache results when appropriate

+4. **Idempotency**
+   - Use idempotency keys for state-changing operations
+   - Store and reuse idempotency keys for retries